-All complaints will be acknowledged in writing by the Complaint Officer at the time of receipt or as soon as possible afterwards.
-The Complaint Officer will allocate complaints a status, priority and target resolution date.
+All complaints will be acknowledged in writing by the principal's PA and/or school leadership at the time of receipt or as soon as possible afterwards.
+The Principal will allocate complaints a status, priority and target resolution date.

 Step 3 - Assess the complaint and address immediate risks